 - Unskilled, but Strong: He tossed Shiryu and Shun around like ragdolls, and was briefly able to restrain Aioria (a Gold Saint himself) in a bearhug to prevent him from beating up Seiya, but he never mastered Cosmo and thus, never learned any techniques that make use of it, so he loses his life to Aioria in the end.

 A former apprentice who was cast down as a candidate for saint for his violent tendencies and penchant for murder.

-- Ax-Crazy: He love the violence.
-His cruelty is the reason of his failure as Saint.
+- Ax-Crazy: He loves violence.
+His cruelty is the reason of his failure to become a Saint.